User Manual - Smart One Step Checkout

-In the provided calendar, you can specify any date or date range either by clicking the required dates or indicating the interval manually.
-Once the date has been selected, click 'Apply' to refresh the report page.
+In the provided calendar, you can specify any date or date range either by clicking the required dates or by indicating the interval manually.
+Once the date has been selected, click Apply to refresh the report page.

 Below the checkout conversion chart, you can see the reporting table and chart providing an abandoned checkout overview.